symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

 ![Fuzzint it.]({{ site.url }}/assets/images/pdf_fuzz.png)

 Et voila!
-By using open source tools, and with some effort we are able now to fuzz not only Foxit software, but pretty much any PDF parser out there!
+By using open source tools, and with some effort we are now able to fuzz not only Foxit software, but pretty much any PDF parser out there!

 <h3>The results</h3>

-Surprisingly, although I did a lot of effort from creating the grammar to modifying BugId, unfortunately the only crashes I managed to get were some meaningless NULL pointer dereferences.
+Surprisingly, although I put in a lot of effort from creating the grammar to modifying BugId, unfortunately the only crashes I managed to get were some meaningless NULL pointer dereferences.
 You'd expect that such software has been fuzzed to death, however as j00ru once said <a href="https://twitter.com/j00ru/status/1163766807494365190?s=20">according to the bug hunter's law... there is always one more bug :)</a>

 <h2>Caveats</h2>

-Interestingly enough, I initially used the Visual Basic bindings.
-However, once a very large integer was passed to these methods, Visual Basic would complain and fail to generate the case as seen below:
+Interestingly, I initially used the Visual Basic bindings, however once a very large integer was passed to these methods, Visual Basic would complain and fail to generate the case as seen below:

 ![Visual Basic issues.]({{ site.url }}/assets/images/vb-issues.png)

-Please note how it also informs the user in case the parameters or the assignments are wrong, that's very handy and can be used for your advantage!
+Please note how it also informs the user in case the parameters or the assignments are wrong.
+That's very handy and can be used to your advantage!

 <h2>Conclusion</h2>

 In this blog post we've covered a very brief introduction to grammar based fuzzing.
-We have used the Quick PDF library where we could apply this knowledge and demonstrated how we can create a grammar from scratch and fuzz a sample function within the API generating structure aware test cases.
+We have used the Quick PDF library where we could apply this knowledge and have demonstrated how we can create a grammar from scratch.
+We have also fuzzed a sample function within the API generating structure aware test cases.
 Finally, we've used BugId to iterate over our cases in case any crashes were found.
 The sky is the limit, this type of fuzzing can be used not only for this specific library, but for every file format which is text based or even programming languages!

 I hope you enjoyed as much as I did!
 As always, any ideas, comments, feedback is welcome!